 Based on this concept, we will act with the satisfaction of the customer as the first priority and build strong relationships of trust with customers.

 II.
 Guidelines on Product Safety Management

-Based on the Basic Stance on Product Safety Management, as part of the internal control system, Toppan Printing and the Toppan Group undertake the following initiatives in compliance with the Product Liability (PL) Act, the Consumer Product Safety Act, the Consumer Safety Act and other related laws and regulations (Food Sanitation Act, Electrical Appliances and Materials Safety Act, Pharmaceutical Affairs Act etc.).
+Based on the Basic Stance on Product Safety Management, as part of the internal control system, Toppan and the Toppan Group undertake the following initiatives in compliance with the Product Liability (PL) Act, the Consumer Product Safety Act, the Consumer Safety Act and other related laws and regulations (Food Sanitation Act, Electrical Appliances and Materials Safety Act, Pharmaceutical Affairs Act etc.).

 1. Structure to secure product safety